Unlabeled Compression Schemes Exceeding the VC-dimension: Lower bound for

 \section{Lower bound for $C_5$}

 Here we define the family $C_5$ for which $\ucs(C_5)=3>\vc(C_5)=2$, and prove these equalities.
-The base set of $C_5$ is five elements and $|C_5|=10$; see Figure \ref{fig:C5}.
-We think of the base set $B$ of $C_5$ as the vertices of a regular pentagon.
-A 0-1 function on this base set belongs to $C_5$ if and only if it takes the values 1-0-0-1 on some four consecutive vertices.
+The domain of $C_5$ is five elements and $|C_5|=10$; see Figure \ref{fig:C5}.
+We think of the domain $B$ of $C_5$ as the vertices of a regular pentagon.
+A 0-1 function on this domain belongs to $C_5$ if and only if it takes the values 1-0-0-1 on some four consecutive vertices.

 As we have later found out, this is known in the learning theory literature as `Warmuth's example.'
 He constructed it as a simple example of a containment maximal family with $\vc(C_5)=2$ that does not reach the maximal size of such a family given by the Sauer-Shelah lemma, which in this case would be $\sum_{i=0}^2 \binom{5}{i}=16$.